MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ## Currencies

 > [!TIP]
-> In [!INCLUDE[prod_short](includes/prod_short.md)] if you are looking for real time information about foreign exchange (FX) rates or historical rates, you will find it referred to as currency.
+> In [!INCLUDE[prod_short](includes/prod_short.md)], if you're looking for real time information about foreign exchange (FX) rates or historical rates, you will find it referred to as currency.
 In addition to this article, see also [Set Up an Additional Reporting Currency](finance-how-setup-additional-currencies.md).

 [!INCLUDE [finance-currencies-def](includes/finance-currencies-def.md)]